NeoGeographyToolkit/StereoPipeline/docs/tools/point2mesh.rst

     Explicitly specify the texture file.

 -t, --output-filetype <type (default: osgb)>
     Specify the output file type.
+The type 'obj' is possible here.

 -l, --enable-lighting
     Enables shades and lighting on the mesh.